Falestio/odoo-dependency-network/README.md

 3. enter the path to your Odoo addons folder.
 4. The script will generate a `module_dependencies.json` file containing dependency data for all modules.
+5. Or you can use provided `module_dependencies.json` file
-5. Open `index.html` in your browser.
+6. Open `index.html` in your browser.

 ## Module Highlighting